dlau613/seeded_lda/README.md

 Modified the lda package that can be found [here](https://pypi.python.org/pypi/lda)

+NEEDS TO BE UPDATED: (current example at bottom)
 The lda package can quickly be installed with pip install lda.

-You can navigate to the location it is installed (something like /usr/local/lib/python2.7/site-packages/lda) and copy the contents of mod_lda.py to the lda.py file.
 Everything will work as before except that there is a new method called LDA.fit_seeded(X,seeds) which expects an extra parameter called seeds.
 Seeds is a list of lists.
 Each inner list contains indices referring to words in the vocab.
 These words will be the seeds for a topic.

 Created a Model class to wrap the LDA model.
 Just initialize the Model class with a set of documents then call the documents_to_topic_model method to create the LDA model. display_topics can then be used to display the